 c.
 Possessory Interest Taxes

 Clarify whether there might be a Possessory Interest tax incurred.
 Those taxes are set by the local county to require a person in possession of otherwise tax-exempt property to pay what would otherwise be the property tax.
-Some counties charge possessory interest tax even of USFS permittees who do not have exclusive possession and ‘Grazing Service Providers’ may be exempt as service providers instead of Grazing Operators of land (also see Box 2.
+‘Grazing Service Providers’ may be exempt as service providers instead of Grazing Operators of land (also see Box 2.
 Other Fee Structures).

 6. Property Uses